nasa/progpy/sphinx-config/dev_guide.rst

 +-------+----------------------------------+------------+---------------------+
 | 220   | Safety Critical Reqs             | NA         | Not safety critical |
 +-------+----------------------------------+------------+---------------------+

+This software is not safety critical, see :ref:`NPR 7150 NASA Software Engineering Requirements` for more details

 Automatic Generation of Source Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^